Jackson Hole Ski Trip

 Choose a second ski day or one winter add-on

-The best version is usually either another mountain day or one clean winter add-on like a wildlife outing, snowmobile day, or sleigh-ride type evening, not a random mash-up of both.
+The best version is usually either another mountain day or one easy winter add-on like a wildlife outing, snowmobile day, or sleigh-ride type evening, not a random mash-up of both.

 When Teton Village is worth the premium

 Pay for slope-side access when the group talks like the mountain is the whole point.
-Short winter trips, ambitious skiers, and first-chair people usually buy back enough friction to justify it.
+Short winter trips, ambitious skiers, and first-chair people usually buy back enough hassle to justify it.

 When Jackson itself is the smarter base